-If you're having trouble connecting to TunnelBear, make sure the proper ports are opened.
+If you're having trouble connecting to TunnelBear, make sure the proper ports are opened on your network.

 Windows, macOS, iOS, and Android all rely on the OpenVPN tunnelling protocol in order to connect.
 Windows and iOS also have a secondary protocol available called IKEv2/IPSec.
 These two protocols will need different ports opened in order to work:

-1. OpenVPN needs port 443 (both TCP and UDP) to be unblocked.
+OpenVPN needs port 443 (both TCP and UDP) to be unblocked.
 If a connection via port 443 is not successful, the application will try to connect using port 7011 (UDP only).
-If you're using the GhostBear feature, Windows uses port 3389, all other platforms use port 6418 (both TCP and UDP).

-2. IKEv2/IPSec needs UDP ports 500 and 4500 to be unblocked.
+IKEv2/IPSec need UDP ports 500 and 4500 to be unblocked.
 Additionally, some routers have an "IPSec/IKEv2 Pass-Through" setting which opens the ports required for the VPN connection to operate.